 sign, a decimal number (or an hexadecimal number prefixed by 0x),

 and an optional multiplier.
-There are
+The options are documented below;

 control record documented in

 The multiplier is k, M, or G, for multiplication by 210,

 - (backtrace) Trigger the printing of a stack backtrace

 when an uncaught exception aborts the program.

 - (parser trace) Turn on debugging support for